jwnichols3/ebs-examples/README.md

 You can run the script from the command line with the following syntax:

-`python ebs-cw-alarm-stuckvol.py [arguments]`
+`python ebs-cw-alarm-impairedvol.py [arguments]`

 ### Arguments

 - `--volumeid`: Specify the ID of a new EBS volume to create an alarm for.
 - `--verbose`: Enable verbose output.
-- `--stuck-alarm-for-all-volumes`: Create stuck volume alarms for all EBS volumes.
+- `--impaired-alarm-for-all-volumes`: Create impaired volume alarms for all EBS volumes.
-- `--stuck-alarm-cleanup`: Remove stuck volume alarms for non-existent volumes.
+- `--impaired-alarm-cleanup`: Remove impaired volume alarms for non-existent volumes.
-- `--all`: Perform all operations: add stuck volume alarms for all volumes and remove alarms for non-existent volumes.
+- `--all`: Perform all operations: add impaired volume alarms for all volumes and remove alarms for non-existent volumes.

 If the script is run without any arguments, it will display help output.

 ### Examples

-To create a stuck volume alarm for a specific EBS volume:
+To create a impaired volume alarm for a specific EBS volume:

-`python ebs-cw-alarm-stuckvol.py --volumeid vol-0abcdefgh123`
+`python ebs-cw-alarm-impairedvol.py --volumeid vol-0abcdefgh123`

-To create stuck volume alarms for all EBS volumes and to remove alarms for volumes that no longer exist:
+To create impaired volume alarms for all EBS volumes and to remove alarms for volumes that no longer exist:

-`python ebs-cw-alarm-stuckvol.py --all`
+`python ebs-cw-alarm-impairedvol.py --all`

 ## ebs-cw-dashboard-latency.py